mjeromin/linode-provisioning/README.md

 It will download the private git repo and then execute a second stage script within the repo named "stage2.sh".
 It is assumed that subsequent changes will be delegated to configuration management (ie. ansible, puppet, chef, etc.).

-## stage2.sh
+## stage2-fedora.sh
 This is the second stage bootstrap script, intended to setup configuration management.
 It will accept three parameters (`GIT_REPO`, `GIT_BRANCH`, `LINODE_ID`), install ansible, and kick off ansible-pull.

 ## local.yml
 This is the common ansible playbook for all hosts that pull this repo via ansible-pull.
 At the very least, it will configure SSH and install a cronjob to ensure future ansible-pulls.
 For something more specific, ansible-pull allows yaml files named after the hostname (which will override local.yml).

-Some additional tasks: Set timezone, SSH daemon config hardening, public SSH CA Key installed, non-root user added, ensure /etc/issue is installed.
+Some additional tasks: set timezone, SSH daemon config hardening, public SSH CA Key install, non-root user added, /etc/issue install.

 ### Trusted User CA Keys
 Instead of installing public keys in each user's authorized_keys, local.yml will install a public CA key under `/etc/ssh/ca.pub`.
 Users can login using ssh keys that are signed by this CA. There are great write-ups on [this page](https://code.fb.com/security/scalable-and-secure-access-with-ssh/) and [this page](https://medium.com/uber-security-privacy/introducing-the-uber-ssh-certificate-authority-4f840839c5cc), but once you have created a CA key, add the public portion to your **templates/ca.pub**.